 “The north wind doth blow, and we shall have snow…” and a runny nose, stuffy head, sore throat, achy muscles, and fever, too!
-With the new coronavirus that originated in China now reaching the US and the CDC reporting that millions of Americans have been sickened by influenza, you may feel more like hiding in bed with a box of tissues than frolicking in the snow.
+With cold-weather illnesses bearing down on us, you may feel more like hiding in bed with a box of tissues than frolicking in the snow.
 And while remedies abound in the marketplace, the greatest gift you can give yourself is health—specifically, health that’s found naturally.
 Here are seven simple tricks to build up your body’s defense system against winter illnesses…this season and always:

 1. Try a Myers Cocktail

 The Myers Cocktail is a surefire way to ensure you’re getting the nutrients you need—or shortening an illness that has already struck.
 Pioneered by the late John Myers, MD, these ultra-nourishing blends of key vitamins—from magnesium and calcium to B complex and vitamin C—are delivered intravenously, packing a potent punch that can be felt immediately.
 Numerous clients come to my clinic for this nutrient therapy whenever they’re beginning to feel under the weather.
 Others use it as a way to accelerate their recovery time from jetlag.
 The science is there to validate the Myers Cocktail, too.
 Research demonstrates that it can alleviate a number of symptoms associated with winter illnesses, including fatigue and nasal congestion.
 Data also shows that it can mitigate the effects of seasonal allergic rhinitis and tension headaches—the very thing that arrives when you see that “OMG” line at Target.